sanskrit/raw_etexts_english/blogs/manasataramgini/2009/05/2009-05-18_the-hallucinations-caused-by-uchchata.md

 as a standalone copy.
 This text has several interesting plants of which one is uchchaTA

-rAsAyanaM pravakShyAmi yat-surair-api durlabhaM |
+rAsAyanaM pravakShyAmi yat-surair-api durlabham |
 uchchaTetyoShadhI kAchij-jAyate pR^ithivI-tale ||

 I will narrate the chemical preparation that is even rare amongst the